lmintmate/Hedera-icons/readme.md

 * [Packages](#packages)
 * [FAQs](#see-also)

-Ivy is a classic icon theme for bright/grey themes,
+A universal icon theme for bright or grey themes.

-Goals:

-* No symbolic icons
-* Desktop/Toolkit independent

 ### Packages